 Your first task is to pass the very first shardkv test.
 In this test, there is only a single assignment of shards, so your code should be very similar to that of your Lab 3 server.
 The biggest modification will be to have your server detect when a configuration happens and start accepting requests whose keys match shards that it now owns.

 Now that you solution works for the static sharding case, it's time to tackle the problem of configuration changes.
 You will need to make your servers watch for configuration changes, and when one is detected, to start the shard migration process.
 If a replica group loses a shard, it must stop serving requests to keys in that shard immediately, and start migrating the data for that shard to the replica group that is taking over ownership.If a replica group gains a shard, it needs to wait for the previous owner to send over the old shard data before accepting requests for that shard.

 Implement shard migration during configuration changes.
-Make sure that all servers in a replica group do the migration at the same time so that they all either accept or reject concurrent client requests.
+Make sure that all servers in a replica group do the migration at the same point in the sequence of operations they execute, so that they all either accept or reject concurrent client requests.
 You should focus on passing the second test ("join then leave") before working on the later tests.
 You are done with this task when you pass all tests up to, but not including, TestDelete.

 Your server will need to periodically poll the shardmaster to learn about new configurations.
 The tests expect that your code polls roughly every 100 milliseconds; more often is OK, but much less often may cause problems.

 Servers will need to send RPCs to each other in order to transfer shards during configuration changes.
 The shardmaster's Config struct contains server names, but you need a labrpc.ClientEnd in order to send an RPC.
 You should use the make_end() function passed to StartServer() to turn a server name into a ClientEnd. shardkv/client.go contains code that does this.